emberjs/rfcs/text/0000-decorators.md

 <button onclick={{action this.onClick}}>Click me!</button>
 ```

-This pattern can be used today with legacy components and controllers, but
+This pattern can be used today with classic components and controllers, but
 routes still depend heavily on `sendAction` and actions being made available
 internally via the actions object, so for the time being, we need a way to mark
 methods as actions.